francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 $ forall m(overline(x\: af beta)): af {begin_m; s; ret_m e} in P . space dot tr begin_m; s; ret_m e tl dot $

 This means that a program is well-typed if and only if, for every method in that program, executing the body of the method within an empty context leads to an empty context.
+Methods without a body are excluded from this judgment, as they can be safely assumed to be well-typed without further analysis.

 === Begin